 This class will orient students to the practices, frameworks, and geographies of diasporic communities from the early modern period to the present.
 The term's initial origins in Jewish experiences of forced dispersal and migration underscores how its meaning is shaped by histories of collective displacement and loss, as well as invention and heritage.
 The discourse of diaspora remains foundational for several interdisciplinary fields, including Black studies, Asian American studies, Indigenous studies, Latinx studies, and more.
 Within these intellectual orientations, diasporic identities are notably expansive and unfixed.
 As observed by the late cultural theorist Stuart Hall, "diaspora identities are those which are constantly producing and reproducing themselves anew, through transformation and difference," bridging old and new traditions of worldmaking, resistance, and solidarities within and across distinct diasporic sensibilities."
 Students in this class will work with scholarly, literary, sonic, and visual materials demonstrating how use of diaspora alternately mobilizes and roots people, in ways that claim pasts and futures at once.

-Instructor(s): Adam Green Terms Offered: Spring
+Instructor(s): Adom Getachew Terms Offered: Spring

-Equivalent Course(s): RDIN 12200, HIST 12706, CRES 12700
+Equivalent Course(s): HIST 12706, CRES 12700, RDIN 12200, PLSC 22200

 GLST 22770.
 Que otros sean lo Normal": Pertinencia y otredad en la literatura trans en español.
 100 Units.